Last updated on: June 29th, 2022

 Normal Working Hours

-The standard hours of work of an employee shall not exceed 8 hours in a day and 44 hours in a week.
-An employee may work a maximum of 12-hours a day unless an exception occurs.
-Employment Standards Code, § 16.
+The standard hours of work of an employee shall not exceed 8 hours in a day and 44 hours in a week (exclusive overtime).

-When an employee has been called to work, he shall be paid for at least 3 hours of pay at the minimum wage each time they report to work.
+Call-in – When an employee has been called to work, they shall be paid for at least 3 hours at the minimum wage each time they report to work.
 However, this does not apply if the employee is not available to work for a full 3 hours.

-In case, the employee works for less than 3 hours, the employer shall pay wages that are at least equal to 3 hours at the minimum wage rate.
+In the event that an employee works for a duration of less than 3 hours, the employer is obligated to compensate them with wages equivalent to a minimum of 3 hours’ work at the minimum wage rate.

-If an employee’s regular wage is greater than the minimum wage, the employer may pay them for less than 3 hours of work at this higher rate, as long as the total is higher than 3 hours at minimum wage.
+If the employee’s standard wage exceeds the minimum wage, the employer has the option to remunerate them for fewer than 3 hours of work at this elevated rate, provided that the overall compensation shall be equivalent to 3 hours at the minimum wage.
 Labor Code, § 16 and Labor Regulation § 13.3; Bill 17 and Employment Standard Regulation.

 Overtime